k-cybulski/survivingdke/index.md

 * Get an [OV-chipkaart](https://www.ov-chipkaart.nl/home-1.htm) to use public transport.
 If you have friends or family coming to visit you, you can get them an "NS fiets" from the station if you sign up for a free subscription.

-### Transportation
+### More on Transportation

-* Things to look out for when buying a second hand bike:
+* Things to look out for when buying a second-hand bike:
 	* Check if all gears are in working order.
 (Especially second gear as its an expensive fix) Watch out for worn down teeth.
 	* Check if both brakes work properly.
 * You can buy bikes from Jules, student bike shops, or Facebook groups.
 (Watchout for stolen bikes on the FB groups)